dmkskd/sql-shader/README.md

         ```bash
         just help
         ```

-## Manual Development Setup

-If you prefer not to use `just`, you can run the services manually.

-1.  **Run a local web server.**
-    A simple way is to use Python's built-in server.
-Note that this will not provide the necessary COI headers for DuckDB-WASM multi-threading.
-    ```bash
-    python3 -m http.server 8000
-    ```

-2.  **Run ClickHouse using Docker:**
-    ```bash
-    docker run -p 8123:8123  --ulimit nofile=262144:262144 -e CLICKHOUSE_PASSWORD=your_password clickhouse/clickhouse-server
-    ```

 ## Architecture Overview

 The application is built with vanilla JavaScript modules, emphasizing a clean separation of concerns.